This post was updated on 17/09/2021

 Whether it’s a short NoFap streak—like 1 to 2 weeks of no PMO—or a long streak, hardly can you put those streaks together without relapsing.

 At least when you first start doing NoFap, relapse is inevitable.

 I often tell my friends that if you don’t relapse on your first or second try at NoFap, you weren’t a PMO addict in the first place.

 There’s no long-term fapstronaut out there (that would give you NoFap tips and tricks) that doesn’t have one or two relapses under his belt.

 Those guys you see on Reddit that have gone for two years of NoFap would have had several relapses in the past.

 But that’s life right?

 No success without failure.
+No positive without negative.
 No light without darkness.
 The yin and yang of everything.

 And if it’s any consolation, a relapse whenever you’re on a NoFap streak is a wake-up call for you.